Table of Contents

 - Spindle cell / pleomorphic lipoma:

-- Frequently seen in the head and neck or other superficial soft tissues, look for ropey collagen and absence of fibrillary stroma
+- Frequently seen in the head and neck or other superficial soft tissues, look for ropey collagen and the absence of fibrillary stroma

 - Have deletions of 16q / 13q and do not have amplification of 12q13-15 (Am J Surg Pathol 2012;36:1119)

-- loss of RB1 by IHC staining (Am J Surg Pathol 2012;36:1119)
+- Loss of RB1 by IHC staining (Am J Surg Pathol 2012;36:1119)

 - Lipoblastoma: